-SUNY Canton will not issue a disciplinary sanction arising from an allegation of covered sexual harassment without holding a live hearing unless otherwise resolved through an informal resolution process.
+SUNY Canton will not issue a disciplinary sanction arising from an allegation of covered sexual harassment without holding a live hearing.

-The live hearing may be conducted with all parties physically present in the same geographic location, or, at the College's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually through video conferencing software such as Microsoft Teams or Zoom.
+The live hearing may be conducted with all parties physically present in the same geographic location, or, at SUNY Canton's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually through Zoom (or similar software offered by the College).
 This technology will enable participants simultaneously to see and hear each other.
 At its discretion, SUNY Canton may delay or adjourn a hearing based on technological errors not within a party's control.

-All proceedings will be recorded through audio recording.
-That recording or transcript will be made available to the parties for inspection and review.
+All proceedings will be recorded through audio recording or audiovisual recording.
+That recording will be made available to the parties for inspection and review upon formal written request.

 Prior to obtaining access to any evidence, the parties and their advisors must sign an agreement not to disseminate any of the testimony heard or evidence obtained in the hearing or use such testimony or evidence for any purpose unrelated to the Title IX Grievance Process.
 Once signed, this Agreement may not be withdrawn.
-See, 85 Fed.
+(See, 85 Fed.
 Reg.
-30026, 30435 (May 19, 2020).
+30026, 30435 (May 19, 2020)).